alfangts/Language-Summaries/Python3.md

     """
     return arg1+arg2
 ```
+If `return` is not used to explicitly return an object, function returns `None`, which is the lack of a value, by default.
 The text bounded by `"""` is known as the docstring.
 It is used to explain what the function does and how to use it.

 ## Modules